jman2-go/LoL-Grubs/README.md

   frameborder="0"
 ></iframe>

-This histogram shows the distribution of void grubs taken.
+This histogram shows the distribution of void grubs taken. `count` refers to the number of matches in which that number of grubs was observed.
 Surprisingly, 0 grubs taken was the most common number of grubs taken.
 3 grubs taken being the second most common amount makes sense, as whoever makes it to grubs first can take all 3 grubs before the other team notices.

 ### Bivariate Analysis